Kristy Swanson: Career

-Swanson began her acting career at The Actors Workshop with R. J. Adams and promptly moved into TV advertising roles and several one-off appearances in TV series such as Cagney and Lacey and Alfred Hitchcock Presents.
+Swanson began her acting career at The Actors Workshop with R. J. Adams and promptly moved into TV advertising roles and several one-off appearances in TV series such as Cagney & Lacey and Alfred Hitchcock Presents.
 In 1986, she debuted on the big screen in two John Hughes films: Pretty in Pink, in a non-speaking role, and Ferris Bueller's Day Off as a character who announces a convoluted excuse for Ferris's absence in class.
 Her first starring role was later in 1986, in Wes Craven's Deadly Friend as Samantha – "the girl next door."
 The next year she played Cathy in Flowers in the Attic, an adaptation of V. C. Andrews' bestselling novel.

 Swanson described how she was cast in Pretty in Pink: "[Writer] John Hughes said, 'We're re-shooting the end of Pretty in Pink.
 I was wondering if you would come be in this scene with our main character, Ducky, because the way we tested it in the movie theater, it didn't work.
 We need him to end up with somebody else at the end of the movie.
 So would you play the part?'"

 By 1990, Swanson had made many television appearances, including multiple appearances in Knots Landing (1987–1988), Nightingales (1989), her first starring role in a television series, although it only lasted a season, and a short-lived Burt Reynolds television series called B.L.
 Stryker (1989).